nortikin/sverchok/docs/nodes/list_main/zip.rst

 Functionality
 -------------

-Making pairs of data to mix togather as zip function.
+Making pairs of data to mix together as zip function.

 x = [[[1,2],[3,4]]]
 y = [[[5,6],[7,8]]]